 -c detailsprovides information on snapshots or replication.

 hanasnapshots, which are created for the data and shared volumes.
-Otherwise, if the snapshot name is entered, it searches for all snapshots that match the entered snapshot name.
+Otherwise, if you enter the snapshot name, the command searches for all snapshots that match the entered snapshot name.

-[--configfile <configfilename>]The optional command-line parameter to provide a different JSON configuration filename.
-This is particularly useful for creating a separate configuration file per SID (e.g
+[--configfile <configfilename>]is an optional command-line parameter to provide a different file name for the JSON configuration.
+It's useful for creating a separate configuration file per security ID (for example,

-[--runafter]are optional commands to run external commands or shell scripts before and after the execution of AzAcSnap's main logic.
+[--runafter]are optional commands to run external commands or shell scripts before and after the execution of the main AzAcSnap logic.